Virginia Zeani

-As a singer, she was known for her dramatic intensity and the beauty, wide range, and suppleness of her voice which allowed her to sing a repertoire of 69 roles ranging from the heroines in belcanto operas by Rossini and Donizetti to those of Wagner, Puccini and Verdi.
+As a singer, she was known for her dramatic intensity and the beauty, wide range, and suppleness of her voice, which allowed her to sing a repertoire of 69 roles ranging from the heroines in belcanto operas by Rossini and Donizetti to those of Wagner, Puccini and Verdi.
 She also created roles in several 20th-century operas, including Blanche in Poulenc's Dialogues of the Carmelites.

-Zeani made her professional debut in 1948 as Violetta in La traviata, which would become one of her signature roles; she has since sung the opera over 640 times.
+Zeani made her professional debut in 1948 as Violetta in La traviata, which would become one of her signature roles; she performed this role over 640 times.

 After her retirement from the stage in 1982, she became a well-known voice teacher.
 She was married to the Italian bass Nicola Rossi-Lemeni from 1957 until his death in 1991.
-A Distinguished Professor Emerita at Indiana University's Jacobs School of Music where she taught for many years, Zeani lives in Palm Beach County, Florida and has continued to teach singing privately.
+They both taught at Indiana University's Jacobs School of Music for many years (and continued to teach singing privately afterwards).
+She spent her last years in Palm Beach County, Florida.

 Early life and education

+Zeani was born on 21 October 1925 in Solovăstru, a central Transylvania village located in Romania.
+She has described to interviewers a childhood where, despite bronchial troubles, she was always singing, even when she was fetching water from the river for cooking.
+She said that music had "entered her soul" after hearing a band of gypsies, one of whom was playing a hora on the violin, and at the age of nine she became determined to be an opera singer after hearing a performance of Madama Butterfly.